 Pipefitters perform the critical role of setting up and maintaining pipe systems in different industries.
-Pipefitters work at construction and industrial worksites installing and maintaining pipes that are used in heating, cooling and processing systems.
-The services of pipefitters are needed in any type of construction project, be it commercial or residential buildings.
-In addition, pipefitters are also an integral part of projects involving utility companies, gas and oil plants, chemical companies as well as heating and cooling projects.
+Pipefitters work at construction and industrial worksites, installing and maintaining pipes used in heating, cooling, and processing systems.
+The services of pipefitters are needed in any construction project, be it commercial or residential buildings.
+In addition, pipefitters are an integral part of projects involving utility companies, gas, and oil plants, chemical companies, and heating and cooling projects.

 However, the environment in which pipefitters work leaves them vulnerable to accidents that could result in life-changing injuries and disabilities.
-If you are a pipefitter who has been injured on the job, you may have a number of different avenues to seek compensation for your damages and losses.
+If a pipefitter is injured, you may have many avenues to seek compensation for your damages and losses.
 The experienced West Virginia work accident lawyers at the Robinette Legal Group can help protect your legal rights and secure maximum compensation for your losses.

 Common Causes of Pipefitter Accidents and Injuries

-Falling objects: Pipefitters are often required to work with heavy machinery, power tools and other types of objects and equipment.
-Therefore, they are at risk of being struck by objects or debris at the work site.
-These types of incidents could result in serious and traumatic injuries.
+Falling objects: Pipefitters are often required to work with heavy machinery, power tools, and other things and equipment.
+Therefore, they risk being struck by objects or debris at work.
+These types of incidents could result in severe and traumatic injuries.

-Equipment-related hazards: Pipefitters also often skilled at welding because the job usually involves installing, assembling and repairing mechanical piping systems.
-A pipefitter who is also a welder will be able to fabricate, construct and produce metal structures and equipment as well.
-As a result of working with such complex machines and tools, pipefitters are often exposed to related injuries that could result in lacerations, burns and other serious trauma.
+Equipment-related hazards: Pipefitters are also often skilled at welding because the job usually involves installing, assembling, and repairing mechanical piping systems.
+A pipefitter who is also a welder can fabricate, construct and produce metal structures and equipment.
+As a result of working with such complex machines and tools, pipefitters are often exposed to related injuries that could result in lacerations, burns, and other severe trauma.

-Toxic exposure: Some pipefitters, depending on the type of job, must work with chemicals and hazardous materials that could cause fires or explosions.
-Inhaling these toxic gases or being exposed to dangerous chemicals could also result in serious injuries.
+Toxic exposure: Depending on the job type, some pipefitters must work with chemicals and hazardous materials that could cause fires or explosions.
+Inhaling these poisonous gases or exposure to dangerous chemicals could also result in serious injuries.

 Struck-by accidents: Because pipefitters work around cranes and forklifts, there is an increased risk of being hit by these vehicles or getting struck by loads that are dropped by these vehicles.
-Pipefitters could also be hit by trucks or other types of vehicles that get in and out of worksites.
+Pipefitters could also be hit by trucks or cars that get in and out of work sites.

-Trench accidents: Pipefitters may also be required to install piping systems underground, which might require them to step into trenches or excavation sites.
+Trench accidents: Pipefitters may also be required to install piping systems underground, which might need them to step into trenches or excavation sites.
 When trenches are not constructed properly or when they don’t have adequate support, there is a danger of a trench collapse.
-Workers could become buried inside and suffer catastrophic or fatal injuries.
+As a result, workers could become buried inside and suffer catastrophic or fatal injuries.

 Injuries Suffered in Pipefitter Accidents

-Pipefitters are susceptible to a number of different types of injuries that could keep them away from work for weeks or even months.
+Pipefitters are susceptible to many injuries that could keep them from working for weeks or months.
 In cases where a worker has suffered a catastrophic injury, the pipefitter may never be able to return to work or make a livelihood.
-Some of the common injuries suffered in pipefitter accidents include:
+Some of the common injuries sustained in pipefitter accidents include:

 - Head injuries or traumatic brain injuries

-- Neck or back injuries (injuries to the spinal cord and/or vertebrae)
+- Neck or back injuries (injuries to the spinal cord and vertebrae)